Group of young people paddling down the Waikato river in a waka teetee

 Exclusions, also referred to as negative screening, is applying filters to lists of potential investments to rule companies out of contention for investment, based on an investor’s preferences, values or ethics.

-Consistent with the Trust Waikato investment objective and fiduciary responsibility, the Trust aims to exclude investments that are known to do substantial and irreparable harm to society or the environment.
+Consistent with the Trust Waikato investment objective and fiduciary responsibility, the Trust aims to place investment limitations on investments that are known to do substantial and irreparable harm to society or the environment.

 Trust Waikato prefers engagement as the best way of getting companies to improve their behaviour, rather than exclusion.
-The Trust excludes companies and sectors where ESG risks cannot be substantially mitigated.
+The Trust limits investment in companies and sectors where ESG risks cannot be substantially mitigated.

-The exclusions are based on New Zealand government law, international treaties, social implications, and the Principles of Responsible Investment.
+The limitations are based on New Zealand government law, international treaties, social implications, and the Principles of Responsible Investment.

-Trust Waikato sets a threshold exclusion in the investment management agreement for funds with segregated mandates.
+Trust Waikato sets a threshold for negative screening in the investment management agreement for funds with segregated mandates.
 Trust Waikato recognises that for pooled funds, the exclusions may not be fully applied due to potential indirect exposure to excluded companies.
 Where applicable, the Trust may share its Statement of Responsible Investment and exclusions with its investment managers to influence their ESG consideration.

-The Trust excludes any company having more than 20% of its revenues derived from one or a number of the sectors listed in the table below.
+The Trust limits investment in any company having more than the stated proportion of its revenues derived from one or a number of the sectors listed in the table below.

 The Child Pornography Prevention Act 1996